Can You Rent a Timeshare If You Don’t Own One?

 Even though just about every week in the year is available to rent at many of these properties, that doesn’t mean the rental will give you enough days to enjoy your stay.

-That’s because there are different types of timeshares.
 And they can work on work on weeks or points.
-For simplicity’s sake, we’ll only focus on weeks.

 When someone purchases a timeshare, they have to decide how many weeks they want to use the property.
-That can range from a few days per year to a few weeks.
-The longer they want to stay at the timeshare, the more it costs them.

 Therefore, when you look at what is available for the dates you want to vacation, it is very likely you’ll find durations of two days up to seven days to stay at that property.

-This might mean you have to alter your vacation plans.
-Either you’ll want to stay longer or rent a timeshare with a shorter duration.
+Either you'll want to stay longer or rent a timeshare with a shorter duration.

 Either way, when you compare it to the cost of keeping your family in a hotel and factor in attractions and entertainment (such as on a Disney property), you could still come out ahead.
-You don’t have the expense of owning a timeshare.
-Yet you got to enjoy it that year the same as an owner would have.

 Biggest Timeshare Rental Companies